geerlingguy/ansible-role-aws-inspector/README.md

 URL from which inspector installer will be downloaded, and temporary directory where installer will be stored.

     awsagent_state: started
-    awsagent_enabled: yes
+    awsagent_enabled: true

 Control the `awsagent` service; by default, for Amazon Inspector to work correctly, you must have `awsagent` running on any server you want inspected.

 There is also a handler, `restart awsagent`, which can be used to restart the agent.

-    aws_inspector_role_test_mode: no
+    aws_inspector_role_test_mode: false

-Set this to `yes` if testing or using this role outside of an EC2 instance (e.g. if testing in CI or building a server in a different cloud environment).
+Set this to `true` if testing or using this role outside of an EC2 instance (e.g. if testing in CI or building a server in a different cloud environment).

 ## Dependencies